nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Sorts the athlete according to specified attribute `ATTRIBUTE` and in specified `ORDER`.
 * Attributes:
     * 1 - Name
     * 2 - Pay rate
 * Order:
     * 1 - Ascending
     * 2 - Descending

 Examples:
-* `sort 1 1` sorts the athlete list by name in alphabetical order.
+<br>`sort 1 1` <br>Sorts the athlete list by name in alphabetical order.
-* `sort 2 1` sorts the athlete list according to pay rate, from cheapest to most expensive.
+<br>`sort 2 1` <br> Sorts the athlete list according to pay rate, from cheapest to most expensive.

+## Tag Management
 ### Adding a tag : `add-tag`

 Adds a specified tag to a specified athlete.

 Format: `add-tag INDEX t/TAGNAME`
-* Adds a tag of `TAGNAME` to the athelete at `INDEX`

 Examples:
+`add-tag 1 t/Hall`
-* add-tag 1 t/Hall adds a tag of name `Hall` to the person at Index 1.
+<br> Adds a tag of name "Hall" to the person at Index 1.

 ### Removing a tag : `remove-tag`

-Adds a specified tag to a specified athlete.
+Removes a specified tag to a specified athlete.

 Format: `remove-tag INDEX t/TAGNAME`

-* Removes a tag of `TAGNAME` to the athelete at `INDEX`

 Examples:
+`remove-tag 1 t/Hall`
-* remove-tag 1 t/Hall remove a tag of name `Hall` to the person at Index 1.
+<br>Remove a tag of name "Hall" from the person at Index 1.

 ### Showing athletes with the specified tag : `show`